JonasAlfredsson/docker-nginx-certbot/README.md

 # Good to Know

 ### Initial testing
-In case you are experimenting with setting this up I suggest you set the environment variable `STAGING=1`, since this will change the challenge URL to the staging one.
-This will not give you *proper* certificates, but it has ridiculous high
+In case you are just experimenting with setting this up I suggest you set the environment variable `STAGING=1`, since this will change the challenge URL to the staging one.
+This will not give you "*proper*" certificates, but it has ridiculous high
 [rate limits](https://letsencrypt.org/docs/staging-environment/) compared to the non-staging